csbarnett/cb_website/content/blog/arrow/index.md

 ## TLDR
-Some times we have data files that are larger than R can store in memory.
+Sometimes we have data files that are larger than R can store in memory.
 Apache Arrow and DuckDB allow the user to manipulate and query these files while they remain on disk, much like working with an SQL database.

 ## Environment